-So the point being that this is the cause of our problems, this belief in this me that has all these characteristics that I said: that there is a me that is separate from everything, sitting inside my head, and there’s something about it that makes it special me, and I can know it all by itself, and so on – the me that’s the object of worth.
-That’s the problem, is believing that that’s me, believing that it corresponds to reality.
+The point is that this is the cause of our problems – this belief in this me that has all these characteristics that I said: that there is a me that is separate from everything, sitting inside my head, and there’s something about it that makes it special me, and I can know it all by itself, and so on – the me that’s the object of worth.
+That’s the problem: it's believing that that’s me, believing that it corresponds to reality.

 From a Buddhist point of view, then, we would say that actually this whole confusion about how I exist, how everything exists – this is really what activates all the what we would call karmic potentials to continue from one lifetime to another: rebirth.
 And so this whole up and down cycle just goes on life after life after life.
 And what we want to achieve, then, with nirvana… nirvana is an extinguishing of this; this ends.
 A synonym for nirvana here would be liberation: we’re liberated from it.